swarnadityaa/swarnadityaa/README.md

 I do like working in and around the Kubernetes ecosystem ☸️🌍.
 My current favorite tool is GitHub Copilot.

-Outside of technology, I like my ped 🐕 Aduri and my Roosters 🐔 (Naruto,Speed,Helly) football ⚽ and lots of abnormal things 📺🍸.
+Outside of technology, I like my ped 🐕 Aduri and my Roosters 🐔 (Naruto,Speed,Helly) love and dream about football ⚽ and lots of abnormal things 📺🍸.

 I am an open-source enthusiast.